MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 ## Injecting Initial Solutions

 By default, algorithms initialize the population using randomly-generated solutions.
-It's also possible to inject pre-defined solutions into the initial population:
+It's also possible to inject pre-defined solutions into the initial population.
+The remainder of the population will be filled with random solutions.

 <!-- java:examples/org/moeaframework/examples/misc/InjectSolutionsExample.java [34:46] -->